- 2 years, 120 ECTS credits

 - Master’s thesis, 30 ECTS credits

 The core courses provide the students with a shared background in microeconomics (including consumer theory, producer theory, general equilibrium theory and welfare economics) and quantitative methods (including statistics and econometrics).

-Supplementary courses may be in any other discipline recognised by the AFEPA Management Board to deepen or broaden the academic curriculum.
-Examples of such courses are Ethics, Environmental Law, Trade Law, Finance, Public Policy, Sociology, Statistics and Geographic Information System.
-Languages courses should not exceed a maximum recognition of 5 ECTS credits.
+Supplementary courses may be in any other discipline recognized by the AFEPA Management Board to deepen or broaden the academic curriculum.
+Examples of such courses are Ethics, Environmental Law, Trade Law, Finance, Public Policy, Sociology, Statistics and Geographic Information System courses.
+Languages courses are recognized with a maximum of 5 ECTS credits.

-Both at the end of first and second years all Master’s students are gathered at one of the main partner universities for a summer school consisting of a two-week programme of workshops, lectures and field trips.
-At the end of the first year of study students present a research proposal, and at the end of the second year their Master thesis for discussion by fellow students and participating faculty.
+Both at the end of first and second years all Master’s students are gathered at one of the partner universities for a summer school consisting of a two-week programme of presentations, workshops, lectures and field trips.